I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Shadowkiller is a band of veteran players and performers who have their musical you-know-what together and definitely know how to craft epic songs in the classic '80s heavy metal style.
-As usual for a Stormspell release, the production, artwork and packaging of Dark Awakening is all top notch.
-The band gives a shout out to departed Rush drummer Neil Peart in the CD booklet, which was an additional classy touch.
+As usual for a Stormspell release, the production, artwork, and packaging of Dark Awakening are all top-notch.
+The band gives a shout-out to departed Rush drummer Neil Peart in the CD booklet, which was an additional classy touch.

 If I had to pick nits, I'd say that that at times while listening to Dark Awakening, I found myself wishing that Shadowkiller would step on the gas pedal a little bit more often (as heard in the highlight tracks "Darkness of War" and "Shadows of the Mist"), because the bulk of the album is played at the same chunky, mid-tempo pace.
 It's not boring, but a few more bursts of intensity would have livened up the overall proceedings just a bit.

 In spite of that minor complaint, Dark Awakening is an enjoyable enough retro-metal listen and I recommend it to fans of solidly played, polished American style power metal.

 Until the War Is Won—Pure Steel Records, 2015

 Dark Awakening—Stormspell Records, 2020